 Category Archives: makeup organization

-In my latest contributor post for La Dolce Vita, I talked about how much I love luxury candles.
+In a recent post, I talked about how much I love luxury candles.
 I mentioned that a bonus is that they often come in beautiful jars, so once you burn them up and finish enjoying their wonderful scents, you can repurpose the jars and use them to store various items.
 Below are five ideas:

 1. Makeup brushes and beauty tools: